augustepoiroux/LeanBlueprintExtractor/README.md

 # (WIP) LeanBlueprintExtractor

 This repository features the code for the programmatic manipulation and data extraction of Lean 4 blueprint projects.
+Compatible with all Lean versions between 4.8.0-rc1 and v4.22.0-rc3.

 ## Project setup